-One can observe from Figure \ref{fig:ELevel} that, under pure data the empirical levels of Wald test (at $\alpha=0$) and all the MDPDE based Wald-type tests with $\alpha>0$ are quite close to each other and fluctuate closely around the desired $5\%$ level of significance.
-Further, for contaminated data, the empirical levels of the MDPDE based Wald-type tests with moderate or large values of $\alpha$ $(\alpha\geq 0.3)$ tend to stabilize near $5\%$ level of significance, as sample size increases.
-But the empirical levels of the MLE based Wald test fail to converge to the desired level in the presence of contamination due to its non-robust nature.
+Figure \ref{fig:ELevel} shows that, under pure data, the empirical levels of the Wald test (at $\alpha=0$) and all the MDPDE-based Wald-type tests with $\alpha>0$ are quite close to each other and fluctuate closely around the desired $5\%$ level of significance.
+Further, for contaminated data, the empirical levels of the MDPDE-based Wald-type tests with moderate or large values of $\alpha$ $(\alpha\geq 0.3)$ tend to stabilize near $5\%$ level of significance, as sample size increases.
+But the empirical levels of the MLE-based Wald test fail to converge to the desired level under contamination due to its non-robust nature.

-Figure \ref{fig:EPower} illustrates that, under pure data, the empirical powers of the Wald test and MDPDE based the Wald-type tests are all very close to 1 at a moderate sample size of $n=50$ or $60$, and clearly converge to 1 quite fast as the sample size increases.
-But for contaminated data, the empirical powers of the Wald tests decrease considerably with increase in the proportion of contamination and the rate of consistency slows down significantly.
-However, the empirical powers of the MDPDE based Wald-type tests with $\alpha\geq 0.3$ decreases only a little at higher contamination proportions but then also they regain their convergence rate to one very quickly as the sample size increases.
-These figures clearly illustrate significantly improved stability of our proposed MDPDE based Wald-type tests with increasing values of $\alpha>0$ under possible data contamination.
+Figure \ref{fig:EPower} illustrates that, under pure data, the empirical powers of the Wald test and MDPDE-based Wald-type tests are all very close to 1 at a moderate sample size of $n=50$ or $60$, and clearly converge to 1 quite fast as the sample size increases.
+But for contaminated data, the empirical powers of the Wald tests decrease considerably with increase in the proportion of contamination, and the rate of consistency slows down significantly.
+However, the empirical powers of the Wald-type tests with $\alpha\geq 0.3$ decrease only a little at higher contamination proportion, but then they also regain their convergence rate to one very quickly as the sample size increases.
+These figures clearly illustrate significantly improved stability of our proposed MDPDE-based Wald-type tests with increasing values of $\alpha>0$ under possible data contamination.

-\section{On the choice of optimum tuning parameter}
+\section{On the choice of optimum tuning parameter $\alpha$}